rtgodwin/rtgodwin.github.io/_docs/outline.md

  - Academic Fraud
  - Personation

-## Generative AI (ChatGPT)
+## Generative AI (ChatGPT, Claude)

-Students may not use AI to write R code.
+Do not use any AI for the assignments in this course.
+Zero.
+I will show you how to do all the R coding.
+Write the assignments 100\% by yourself, do not generate anything.

+**Emailing me**: Scenario (A) - You enter a prompt to generate an email.
+I put your email into AI and ask it for your prompt.
+Scenario (B) we cut out the middleman and you send me your prompt directly.
+Please try to choose (B).

 ## Tentative Course Topics